sciencePeptideDeck

 Homechevron_rightPeptideschevron_rightSurvodutide

-scheduleHalf-life: ~7 days (enabling once-weekly dosing)
+scheduleHalf-life: ~6-7 days (supporting once-weekly dosing)

 Survodutide